Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Conclusion and Perspectives

 In this work, we presented an approach to few-shot object detection and viewpoint estimation that can tackle both tasks in a coherent and efficient framework.
 We demonstrated the benefits of this approach in terms of accuracy, and significantly improved the state of the art on several standard benchmarks for few-shot object detection and few-shot viewpoint estimation.
-Moreover, we showed that our few-shot viewpoint estimation model can achieve promising results on the novel objects detected by our few-shot detection model, compared to the existing methods tested with ground-truth bounding boxes.
+Moreover, we showed that our few-shot viewpoint estimation model can achieve promising results on the novel objects detected by our few-shot detection model, compared in an adversarial setting to other existing methods tested on perfect detection, \ie, ground-truth classes and ground-truth bounding boxes.